microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

  - Deploy the build artifact to a target Dynamics 365 CE environment

 #### Define name, trigger and pool type
+Our first step will be to setup the basics of
 ```YAML
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)